opensearch-project/project-website/_posts/2024-05-02-vega-tsvb-mds-visualizations.markdown

 title:  "Visualizing data from multiple data sources with TSVB and Vega"
 authors:
  - wronghuy
-date: 2024-05-28
+date: 2024-06-06
 categories:
  - technical-post
-meta_keywords: multiple data source, vega, tsvb
+meta_keywords: multiple data source, vega, tsvb, opensearch dashboards
 meta_description: Learn how to create TSVB and Vega visualizations with the multiple data sources feature.
 excerpt: OpenSearch versions 2.13 and 2.14 now support multiple data sources for Vega and TSVB visualization types.
 This blog post shows you how to use this feature.
 ---